 Amazon price updated: October 17, 2024 8:00 am

-See also How many calories does a chef salad have
+See also How many calories are in a double whopper with cheese

 Factors that influence calorie expenditure while experiencing cold-induced shivering